 There are a variety of property types to choose from when looking for real estate in Sarnia.
-There are 29 houses, 0 townhouses, and 0 condos for sale.
-For past listings, search our Sarnia sold and expired listings.
-The average listing price in Sarnia for all home types is $476,539, which is 77% higher than May 2017.
+There are 28 houses, 0 townhouses, and 0 condos for sale.
+For past listings, search our Sarnia sold listings and Sarnia expired listings The average listing price in Sarnia for all home types is $748,338, which is 108% higher than April 2018.
 There are many popular cities surrounding Sarnia, including Windsor, London, Waterloo, Kitchener, West Grey, Norfolk County, Chatsworth that offer a variety of home prices and unique areas to live.
+Sarnia also has many options for renters with 29 active rental listings and an average lease price of $1,800.

-Sarnia is home to 18 unique neighbourhoods.
-Popular neighbourhoods include Oakwood, with 5 active real estate listings, Old South, with 3 active real estate listings, and Northgate, with 3 active real estate listings.
+Sarnia is home to 19 unique neighbourhoods.
+Popular neighbourhoods include Heritage Park, with 4 active real estate listings, Twin Lakes, with 4 active real estate listings, and Old South, with 2 active real estate listings.

 Residents of Sarnia are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1.526%.